openframeworks/ofSite/readme.md

 	easy_install lxml
 	easy_install blogofile

+If you run into trouble, check the notes below.

 To generate and view the site locally, you have to run:

 	blogofile build
 	blogofile serve

+And access the local site in http://localhost:8080/

+You can start editing pages right away.
+In order to see your changes on your local version you'll have always have to run build & serve before.

 ## Documentation-style markdown

 The documentation portion of the site is written in Markdown, a wiki-style syntax.
 See details on [Daringfireball](http://daringfireball.net/projects/markdown/).

+The easiest way to check the syntax is having a look at the many pages already on the site, but here are some useful tips:

 To insert code snippets use four tildes followed by curly braces with ".cpp" inside, and ending with four tildes: